ktaylor63/southeast/site/content/news/endangered-whooping-cranes-make-it-to-florida-following-ultralights.md

 ---
-title: Endangered Whooping Cranes Make it to Florida Following Ultralights
+title: 'Endangered Whooping Cranes Make it to Florida Following Ultralights'
-subtitle: Good Chance for St. Marks Flyover on New Year’s Day
+subtitle: 'Good Chance for St. Marks Flyover on New Year’s Day'
+description: 'Eight young whooping cranes that began their aircraft-led migration on October 2, 2013, from the White River Marsh State Wildlife Area in Green Lake County, Wisconsin, today made it to Leon County, Florida.'
-date: 2013-12-31
+date: '2013-12-31'
+hero:
+    name: whooping-crane-in-flight-ultralight.jpg
+    alt: 'Long white birds flying in formation behind a fan powered glider.'
+    caption: 'We hope for a tremendous viewing audience for this amazing spectacle!
+Photo by Nick Baldwin, a refuge volunteer from last year''s flyover.'
 tags:
+    - 'Whooping crane'
+    - Florida
+updated: 'October 6th, 2016'
 ---
 Eight young whooping cranes that began their aircraft-led migration on October 2, 2013, from the White River Marsh State Wildlife Area in Green Lake County, Wisconsin, today made it to Leon County, Florida, their last layover before reaching their new winter home at St. Marks National Wildlife Refuge.